Healthcare leaders need to be ‘aggressively urgent’

 The negative after-effects of the COVID pandemic are felt by no industry greater than healthcare.
 The virus has left in its wake a system that is not only tired but wounded – physically and fiscally.

-“In an industry where change can be measured in eons, there is a dire need for a greater sense of urgency,” said Bryan McDonald, managing partner for HORNE Healthcare.
+“In an industry where change can be measured in eons, there is a dire need for a greater sense of urgency,” said Bryan McDonald, former managing partner for HORNE Healthcare.

 Workers in the industry are exhausted, and costs to keep them working have skyrocketed.
 The industry embraced telemedicine out of necessity, not choice.